In Depth: Local Governments Scrounge for Money in Face of Budget-Busting Tax Cuts

 The government of Sichuan province is one of several regional governments that plan to tap their rainy day funds to plug gaps in their finances.
 The southwestern province has said it will take 21 billion yuan from its budget stabilization fund this year, leaving the fund with less than 4 billion yuan for the future, the government said in its report.

-One province in Central China has just enough money in its rainy day fund to cover a shortfall this year, but it won’t have much left over, said a finance official in the province who did not want to be identified because he or she was not authorized to speak to the media.
+One province in Central China has just enough money in its rainy day fund to cover a shortfall this year, but it won’t have much left over, said a finance official in the province who did not want to be identified because he was not authorized to speak to the media.

 Other local governments have decided that state-owned enterprises (SOEs) in their localities could do more to pitch in.
 For example, Guangdong province has required SOEs to turn in at least 30% of their profits to the province’s finance department this year, compared with 25% in 2018.